kon172verma/automotive-rag/docs/ingestion.md

 - fast debugging
 - extraction sanity checks
 - custom page-level fixes if needed

+`PyMuPDF4LLM` is also worth considering when we want:

+- quick Markdown or JSON output for RAG experiments
+- a lightweight local extraction path
+- an additional benchmark against Docling on the same manuals

+Recommendation on `PyMuPDF4LLM`:

+- `Yes`, consider it
+- but not as the primary structured extraction path for this repo

+Why:

+- it is optimized for LLM-ready extraction and can produce useful Markdown, JSON, OCR-assisted output, and page chunks quickly
+- but `Docling` is still a stronger fit for our current goal of preserving structure deliberately for ingestion, metadata design, and future hierarchical retrieval

+Best role for `PyMuPDF4LLM` in this project:

+- a rapid prototyping extractor
+- a fallback comparison tool
+- a useful local benchmark for extraction quality on tricky pages, tables, and OCR cases

 Do not optimize for the simplest text dump.
 Optimize for future structure retention.